nikolskiy/fsm_gen/README.md

-# fsm_gen
+# Project description

 C-code FSM generator from YAML specifications

 # Initial requirements for the project

-You should have Python dependency management called [Poetry](https://python-poetry.org/docs/) installed on your system.
+You should have Python dependency manager called [Poetry](https://python-poetry.org/docs/) installed on your system.

 # Install

-From the root of the project
+From the root of the project run:

 ```bash
 poetry install
 ```

-Now you can activate the environment
+Now you can activate the environment:

 ```bash
 poetry shell
 ```

 # Run fsm CLI

 When the environment is activated you will have access to `fsm` CLI.
 Run

 ```bash